Telepsychiatry is the practice of Psychiatry using Telemedicine.

 Telemedicine is the use of electronic communications, such as videoconferencing or telephone, to provide medical care.
 Telemedicine via videoconferencing is now a widely used and accepted means of patient care, and research shows that it is as effective as a face-to-face visit, and often more efficient.

 At MPP, we believe telemedicine is especially effective in the practice of psychiatry because it alleviates many anxiety or shame barriers associated with visiting a psychiatry office.
-It also greatly increases a sense of security and relief for a patient who may now receive care right in the comfort of their own home.
+It also greatly increases a patient’s sense of security and relief by being able to receive care right in the comfort of their own home.